navis-org/pymaid/docs/source/intro.rst

 >>> n.annotations
 [ 'annotation1', 'annotation2', 'new_annotation' ]

-Attributes in :class:`~pymaid.core.CatmaidNeuronList` work much the same way but instead you will get that data for all neurons that are within that neuron list.
+Attributes in :class:`~pymaid.CatmaidNeuronList` work much the same way but instead you will get that data for all neurons that are within that neuron list.

 >>> nl = pymaid.CatmaidNeuronList( [ 123456, 456789, 123455 ], remote_instance = rm )
 >>> nl.skeleton_id